 Local Area Coordination (LAC) partners are organisations with local knowledge of disability services and their community.

-They work with the NDIA to deliver LAC services for people aged seven years and over.
+They work with the NDIA to deliver LAC services for people aged 9 years and over.
 This includes linking participants with the NDIS and to community and mainstream supports in their area.